42-Discworld/Farese_and_Walther_Lab/Manual_of_Lipidomics_pipeline.md

     customized lipid class(es) violin plot (`molec_violin_all.html`).
     Please note that the interactive plots will display in teh `Viewer`, click panel `Plots` to view other plots.
-  - Example display: The first plot is normalized by mean, while second by median.
-The third one is violin plot, and only static violin plot is showed in the manual book. figure
+  - Example display: Please note that only static violin plot is showed in the manual book, the interactive violin plots are under html files.

 figure 10: Lipid class summary            |  figure 11: Individual lipid class :-------------------------:|:-------------------------: